01 of 30

 28 of 30

 DIY Rolo Graduation Cap Party TreatsContinue to 29 of 30 below.

 DIY Bright Future Graduation Favor

 Fill up plastic fillable light bulbs with neon-colored candy.
-Tie on the printable labels and you have the perfect gift for your graduate and all their friends in just a few minutes time.
+Tie on some printable labels and you have the perfect gift for your graduate and all their friends in just a few minutes' time.

 DIY Bright Future Graduation Favor Tutorial from Revel and Glitter